-Below are my notes for visiting Austria.
-These travel tips for visiting Austria are obtained from a variety of sources including some of the following: my first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+Visiting Austria?
+You have found my personal notes and travel tips, such as the best time to visit Austria and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.

 Best Time to Visit Austria

 Short Answer: May, early June and September

 Longer Answer: If you are into winter sports, then November to March is a reasonable idea.
 If you aren’t into winter sports, you should probably avoid this timeframe unless you want to check out the Christmas markets and such.